In DC, students who want to earn their GED diploma can take the four GED subtests online or in person at a designated GED testing center.

 2110 Washington Boulevard, Arlington, Virginia 22204, Ph 703.228.7220

-Check here to see more options in and around Arlington
+Check here to see more -> GED prep options in the Arlington area

 Prince George’s County Public Schools-Community-based Classroom

 5150 Annapolis Rd, Bladensburg, MD 20710, Ph: 301-985-5149